 Usually served at market price, a good seafood restaurant in Tropical North Queensland is one with mud crab on the menu.
 This local delicacy is more elusive than most, burying itself deep burrows within the mangroves of the coastal rivers and estuaries.
-Leave the preparation and cooking to the professionals and be sure to order mud crab at restaurants like On the Inlet or Nautilus in Port Douglas, Nu Nu Restaurant in Palm Cove or The Raw Prawn and the Prawn Star in Cairns.
+Leave the preparation and cooking to the professionals and be sure to order mud crab at restaurants like La Cucina or Wrasse & Roe in Port Douglas, Nu Nu Restaurant in Palm Cove or The Raw Prawn, Calypso Club and the Dundees on the Waterfront in Cairns.

 If you prefer the thrill of catching your own, jump on a tour with Walkabout Cultural Adventures near Port Douglas to learn traditional hunting techniques of the Kuku Yalanji people or throw a crab pot in the water on a fishing charter from Cairns to Port Douglas.